Mr. John Cooper

 Cooper officially opened on September 6, 1988, on a 43-acre campus designated for this purpose by Mr. George Mitchell.
 Mr. Mitchell is the founder and original developer of The Woodlands, a planned community of over 100,000 residents located 40 miles north of Houston.

-The School began operations with an enrollment of 175 students in Prekindergarten through Grade Seven, and one additional grade level was added each successive year.
+The School began operations with an enrollment of 175 students in prekindergarten through seventh grade, and one additional grade level was added each successive year.
 The first senior class graduated in 1994.
-The opening enrollment of 1,232 students for 2016-17 represents the School’s largest ever student body.
+The opening enrollment of 1,243 students for 2018-19 represents the School’s largest ever student body.

 The campus has expanded in conjunction with the School’s steadily growing student body.
-A capital campaign in 2001 supported the construction of a Middle/Upper School Gymnasium and track, additional fine arts classrooms, and a third middle school science lab.
+Construction on a Middle/Upper School academic building was completed in 1992, and a capital campaign in 2001 supported the construction of a Middle/Upper School Gymnasium and track, additional fine arts classrooms, and a third middle school science lab.
 Additional funding supported the expansion of the Middle/Upper School classroom building; five classrooms, two computer labs, and new guidance and college counseling offices were added.

 , which spans three stories and includes 50,000 square feet of interior space.
-Included in the Center are three classrooms and laboratories for Middle School Science, six for Upper School Science, and seven for Mathematics.
-The Center also houses a Computer Lab, Robotics classroom, Forum classroom, Outdoor Roof Garden, and 135 seat Lecture Hall.
+Included in the Center are three classrooms and laboratories for Middle School science, six for Upper School science, and seven for mathematics.
+The Center also houses a computer lab, robotics classroom, forum classroom, Finnie Family Rooftop Graden & Observatory, Bayless Chemistry Plaza, and 135-seat Ramirez Lecture Hall.